 Commodore 64 Resources

 Back in 1986, my first computer was a Commodore 64 (C64) from Commodore Business Machines.
 Well today nobody would call it a 'computer'.
 It just featured an 8bit CPU running below 1Mhz, 64kB RAM and a 320x200 display with 16 colours.
 Nevertheless it was a great thing and I liked it a lot and still like it.
 I am glad that there are so many sites about it.
 And there are quite some good emulators available, which simulate the C64's original behavior, e.g. VICE, the Versatile Commodore 8bit Emulator.
+(There is even an emulator for Android.)
 To contribute to the C64 community I put up these pages.
 Here you will find original artwork like C64 character sets, C64 images and C64 sprites as well as some of my own creations.
 The graphical resources presented here are just a fraction of the vast amount, which was available for the C64 in the late 80ies.
 If you have some images or character sets as original C64 data, email me.

 Demos and Games